basho/cluster_info/README.md

 * `cluster_info:dump_local_node("/tmp/report.local-node.txt").`
 * `cluster_info:dump_nodes([riak@boxA, riak@boxB], "/tmp/report.some-nodes.txt").`

-See the file (example-output.Riak.txt)[./example-output.Riak.txt] for sample output from a single-node Riak system.
+See the file `example-output.Riak.txt` (in the top of the repository) for sample output from a single-node Riak system.
 Use the regular expression `^==* ` to find major & minor sections within the file.
 (*NOTE* The regular expression has a space character at the end of it.)